Caraganciu/pokemon/README.md

+# Questions and answers

+- What part of building the project was the most difficult?
+Why?
+    The difficult part was to figure out how to get the data from the api as it was not straight forward

+- Set up environment - 10 min
+- Search feature - 10 min
+- Filter feature - 10 min
+- Result display - 10 min
+- Setting up api requests and integrating them in the components - 40 min
+- Other (please specify)
+    - I used local storage because it persist even after page refresh so that we don't have a situation where user refreshes the page clicks back button and nothing happens.
+Redux for example would not work well here.

+# How to start the project
+    npm install
+    npm run dev

 # Nuant FE Test

 This project uses vite react-ts template which provides a minimal setup to get React working in Vite with ESLint rules.